Classical Mechanics from Energy Conservation or: Why not Momentum?: ``Relativistic'' Mechanics

+We do not suggest to abandon the discussion of transformations between inertial frames.
+But one should always be aware of the fact that these transformations are and will remain ``thought experiments'' as we have no practical means to perform experiments with observers at ``relativistic'' velocities.
+Particles can be accelerated to relativistic velocities with moderate technical effort.
+But no experiment to date accelerated macroscopic objects to velocities which deserve to be called relativistic.
+This does not mean that we have doubts about the correctness of the Lorentz transformations for macroscopic objects.
+But it is an oddity that a physical theory of fundamental importance as Einstein's special relativity is introduced almost entirely on the basis of virtual experiments that are practically impossible to ever be performed with real ``observers''.

-However there is also a theoretical possibility to ``derive'' the Dirac-Clifford algebra and in consequence the {\it form} of Eq.~\ref{eq_remr} and the Lorentz transformations from an algebraic analysis of a pure and abstract Hamiltonian Ansatz~\cite{qed_paper,osc_paper}, i.e. from a ``pure'' conservation law.
-However, a discussion of this approach would exceed the scope of this paper. }.
+There is yet another theoretical possibility to ``derive'' the Dirac-Clifford algebra and in consequence the {\it form} of Eq.~\ref{eq_remr} and the Lorentz transformations from an algebraic analysis of a pure and abstract Hamiltonian Ansatz~\cite{qed_paper,osc_paper}, i.e. from a ``pure'' universal conservation law.
+However, a detailed discussion of this approach would exceed the scope of this paper.